 Healy has taught on the faculties of NYU, The Pratt Institute and The New School.
 He has been a lecturer or writer-in-residence at universities and institutes in Egypt, the United Arab Emirates, Italy, Indonesia and Senegal.

 Healy grew up on his family’s small dairy farm in upstate New York.
 He studied at Harvard and Columbia.
-His life partner, Fred Hochberg, is chairman of the Export-Import Bank of the United States.
-They live in Miami and New York City.
+He and his partner Fred Hochberg live in Miami and New York City.